Posted by & filed under Blog, Electrical Installations.

 STEP 4: FIT THE LID AND TRIM

 Many quick models have a metal, reusable lid that is already installed, so it can remain in place during installation or removal.
 If not, you should be able to measure the lid and reduce it by pressing the area.
-The lid can then fitted with a matching carpet, tile, or wooden insert
+The lid can then be fitted with a matching carpet, tile, or wooden insert

 How to remove the Floor Box?

-This will depend on the floor model you have, but, in general, you should be able to follow these steps:
+This will depend on the floor model you have, but in general, you should be able to follow these steps:

 1. If the floor box has lock handles, lift them so that they no longer lock the box in place.